Quick — try and name a consumer brand that goes negative in their advertising copy. I'll wait.

 This is what we mean when we talk about usable copy.

-Rather than repelling visitors, usable copy helps visitors read on.
+Rather than repelling visitors, usable sales copy helps visitors make a decision.

 2. Persuasive Copy

 Remember the 4 facets of desire we talked about earlier?
-All of those fall under the persuasion umbrella.
+All of those fall under the persuasion umbrella of ecommerce copywriting.
 Writing persuasive copy is all about getting in your customer's head and evoking an emotional response that leads them down your sales funnel.

-Persuasive copy isn't about tricking visitors into make a purchase, but writing an empathic, human style that will bring them back again and again to your site.
+Persuasive copy isn't about tricking visitors into making a purchase, but writing copy in an empathic, human style that will bring them back again and again to your ecommerce site.

-NastyGal evokes a desire for comfort and versatility in this product description.
+Outdoor Voices evokes a desire for comfort and versatility in this product description by using words like "roomy" and "cozy".

 Showing what makes your store unique in your copy is very persuasive, because it humanizes your brand and makes people feel more comfortable buying products from you.